Jewish Labour Movement: Early 20th century

-Poale Zion was active in Britain during World War I, under the leadership of J Pomeranz and Morris Meyer, and influential on the British labour movement, including on the drafting (by Sidney Webb and Arthur Henderson) of the Labour Party’s War Aims Memorandum, recognising the "right of return" of Jews to Palestine, a document which preceded the Balfour Declaration by three months.
-In this period, it published the periodical Jewish Labour Correspondence.
+Poale Zion was active in Britain during World War I under the leadership of J Pomeranz and Morris Meyer and was influential on the British labour movement.
+During this period, it contributed to discussions surrounding the Labour Party's War Aims Memorandum, drafted by Sidney Webb and Arthur Henderson, which expressed support for Jewish settlement in Palestine.
+This document preceded the Balfour Declaration by three months.
+At this time, Poale Zion published the periodical Jewish Labour Correspondence.

-After World War I, Poale Zion published several pamphlets in Yiddish and a Yiddish journal, Undzer Veg.
-Shlomo Kaplansky collaborated with the Independent Labour Party in setting up the Vienna International of socialist parties.
+After the war, Poale Zion produced several pamphlets in Yiddish and published a Yiddish-language journal, Undzer Veg.
+Shlomo Kaplansky collaborated with the Independent Labour Party in the establishment of the International Working Union of Socialist Parties.

-In mid-1920, the World Union of Poale Zion in Vienna set up a Poale Zion office in London, led by Shlomo Kaplansky and David Ben-Gurion.
-The office was in rooms in Petticoat Lane, where Moshe Sharett worked part-time translating Yiddish into English.
-They built contacts with both Labour and the Independent Labour Party, and succeeded in becoming affiliated to the British Labour Party in 1920 under the name of The Jewish Socialist Labour Party, claiming membership of 3,000, although actual membership was a few hundred.
-One issue that they tried to influence policy on was the northern border of Palestine which was being decided at the San Remo conference.
-They hoped that it would be extended as far as the Litani River.
-They had only limited success in influencing Labour Party Middle East policy and the office closed in March 1921.
-However, party leader Ramsay MacDonald was influenced by PZ, who would publish his pamphlet A Socialist in Palestine (1922) documenting his visit to Palestine.
+In mid-1920, the World Union of Poale Zion, based in Vienna, established a London office led by Kaplansky and David Ben-Gurion.
+The office was located in Petticoat Lane, where Moshe Sharett worked part-time translating material from Yiddish into English.
+The organisation developed contacts with both the Labour Party and the Independent Labour Party and achieved affiliation with the British Labour Party in 1920 under the name the Jewish Socialist Labour Party.
+It reported a membership of approximately 3,000, though actual membership was several hundred.
+Among the policy issues it sought to influence was the determination of the northern border of Mandatory Palestine at the San Remo conference, advocating for an extension to the Litani River.
+Its influence on the Labour Party's Middle East policy was limited, and the London office closed in March 1921.

+Ramsay MacDonald was among Labour figures associated with Poale Zion, and the organisation published his pamphlet A Socialist in Palestine (1922), which documented his visit to the region.
 In 1923, Leah L'Estrange Malone became the organisation's first female chair.
+By 1928, the World Union of Poale Zion reported approximately 1,000 members in the United Kingdom.
+That year, World Poale Zion leader Dov Hoz was based in the UK and undertook efforts to revive and reorganise Poale Zion (Great Britain), including encouraging members to engage more actively within the Labour Party.

-By 1928, the World Union of Poale Zion claimed to have 1,000 members in the United Kingdom.
-World PZ leader Dov Hoz was based in the UK in 1928, and set about reviving and re-organising Poale Zion (Great Britain), including inspiring PZ members to become more active in the mainstream Labour Party.
-Young Poale Zion was launched in Bethnal Green, London, in 1928, by Sam Dreen.
+Young Poale Zion was established in Bethnal Green, London, in 1928 by Sam Dreen.

-Poale Zion and Dov Hoz played a crucial role in the 1930 Whitechapel and St Georges by-election, swinging the Jewish vote behind the non-Jewish Labour candidate, James Henry Hall, rather than the Jewish Liberal candidate Barnett Janner.
+Poale Zion and Dov Hoz were involved in the 1930 Whitechapel and St George's by-election, during which Jewish voters supported the non-Jewish Labour candidate James Henry Hall over the Jewish Liberal candidate Barnett Janner.

-In the 1940s, Poale Zion (Great Britain) claimed a membership of nearly 2,000.
+During the 1940s, Poale Zion (Great Britain) reported a membership of nearly 2,000.